-Whilst our bodies are amazing at healing, sometimes that may not be enough…Understanding your goals and contributing factors will help to inform your recovery approach.
-Options can include targeted exercises, dietary advice, laser, or surgical intervention.
+Whilst our bodies are amazing at healing, sometimes it is not quite enough.
+Understanding your goals and the factors contributing to your overhang will help to inform the approach to rectify it.
+Options to reduce an overhang can include targeted exercises, dietary advice, laser, or surgical intervention.

-Compression garments are a good alternative to wearing the binder.
-At the clinic I sell Tubi-grip (a boob tube but for your to torso).
-Or you may want to consider the purchase of the SRC recovery shorts or pants.
-I can fit you at the clinic for the right size, also give you to opportunity to feel the product before you commit.
+Though they are not the most comfortable of contraptions, often you will be discharged with an abdominal binder after c-section surgery.
+In the early days and weeks, this is very useful to support the healing wound, help with pain management, and allows you to get on with your day-to-day activities (Tussey et al 2019).
+Compression garments are a good alternative to wearing the abdominal binder.
+At the clinic we sell Tubi-grip (a boob tube for your torso), or you may want to consider the purchase of the SRC recovery shorts or pants.
+We can fit you at the clinic for the right size and give you the opportunity to feel the product before you commit.

 Use your baby’s weight as a guide.
 If you have other kids, ask them to climb up to reduce the load on your scar and pelvic floor (and back for that matter).

 Mummies, this blog post is intended as general advice.
-You only get one chance to do it right, know better, do better 🙂
+You only get one chance to do it right, know better, do better. 🙂

 Ceydeli A, Rucinski J, Wise L. Finding the best abdominal closure: an evidence-based review of the literature.
 Curr Surg.
 2005;62(2):220-225.